QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Preliminaries

 With this class of sums-of-Kronecker matrices, it is not necessary to have knowledge of a pattern matrix $\mathbfcal{P}$ as with decomposable matrices.
 Therefore, the topology of the network need not to be known in advance.
 Moreover, the network may be composed of heterogeneous subsystems without any further specifications on the structure of the factor matrices.
 When describing large-scale networks, this structure is advantageous for its high compression capabilities.
-While $m_1m_2n_1n_2$ entries are necessary to describe $\mathcal{M}$ in the unstructured case, only $r(m_1n_1+m_2n_2)$ elements are required in the Kronecker framework.
-We first review a few results on the Kronecker ranks before studying the computational complexity of elementary operations when the matrix belongs to $\mathcal{K}_r$.
+While $m_1m_2n_1n_2$ entries are necessary to describe $\mathcal{M}$ in the unstructured case, only $r(m_1n_1+m_2n_2)$ elements are required in the sums-of-Kronecker framework.